How to Choose a healthy bread

+Nothing!
 We’ve come to fear carbs and grains in recent years but it’s important to understand the difference between quality whole grains the refined, processed grains which can contribute to ill health.

 Our modern diets feature so much refined carbohydrates and it’s taking a toll on our health.
 These refined carbs play havoc with our energy levels and can leave us feeling bloated, constipated and unsatisfied after meals.
 If you rely on refined carbs too much, you’re increasing your risk of heart disease, weight gain and type 2 diabetes.

 The benefits of a good bread

 Switching to wholegrain versions (think dense grainy bread, wholemeal pasta, barley, oats, rye, freekeh and bulgur) is a good idea whatever your health goals are.
 They’re going to give you a much needed fibre and nutrient boost.
 In fact, a diet high in good quality (ie: minimally processed) whole grains is your ticket to reducing your risk of heart, type 2 diabetes and even cancer!
 They also make small serves more satisfying.